 Features of CSS3

 CSS3 offers you nearly all the features available in CSS1.
 However, being the successor of CSS, it comes loaded with several better and more advanced features.
-Most important among them are listed as follows:
+The most important among them are listed as follows:

-Text and Box Shadows – CSS3 comes with built-in support for text as well as box shadows.
+- Text and Box Shadows – CSS3 come with built-in support for text as well as box shadows.
 You can easily apply shadows to different text and even define the shadow color, angle, and blur level with ease.

 Thus, there’s no need to photoshop the text for adding shadows to it and use it as an image on a web page.
 The same is true for adding a shadow effect to an element, which you can accomplish by using the box-shadow property.